changeforthebetter

 Unless you see things from a different viewpoint.
 Which is a possibility, indeed.

-So, you are generous enough to care about the impact of your actions.
-And to see that this crazy lifestyle is taking us to self-destruction.
+This means that you are generous enough to care about the impact of your actions.
+And to see that this thoughtless and out of control lifestyle is taking us to self-destruction.

 The recent heatwave and droughts are tangible responses to our reckless actions.